Code Of Ethics

 No City official shall knowingly:

-B. Confidential Gain: Use or disclose confidential information gained in the course of or by reason of his or her official position or activities in any way that could result in financial gain for him or herself or for any other person.
-(1952 Code § 1-21-03)
+B. Use or disclose confidential information gained in the course of or by reason of his or her official position or activities in any way that could result in financial gain for him or herself or for any other person.
+(Ord.
+53-15, 12-8-2015)

-C. Valuable Gifts: Accept any valuable gift, whether in the form of service, loan, thing or promise from any person or business that is interested directly or indirectly in any manner whatsoever in business dealings with the City; provided, however, any City official who is a candidate for public office may accept campaign contributions and services in connection with such campaign.
+C. Accept any valuable gift, whether in the form of service, loan, thing or promise from any person or business that is interested directly or indirectly in any manner in a business dealing with the City if that City official has any discretionary function related to the business dealing; provided, however, any City official who is a candidate for public office may accept campaign contributions and services in connection with such campaign.
 Gifts of any kind shall not be accepted where there exists a substantial risk that the gift would undermine official impartiality.
-(1952 Code § 1-21-03; amd.
+(Ord.
+53-15, 12-8-2015; amd.
 2019 Code)

-D. Fiduciary Duty: Violate the fiduciary duty owed to the City under this standard of conduct.
-The "fiduciary duty" is defined as a duty to act for the benefit of the citizens of the City, while subordinating one's personal interest to those of the City as a whole.
+D. Violate the fiduciary duty owed to the City under this standard of conduct.
+The fiduciary duty is defined as a duty to act for the benefit of the citizens of the City of Boise, while subordinating one's personal interest to those of the City as a whole.
 When an employee expends any resources of the City, this duty requires that the expenditure be reasonable, prudent and for the benefit of the City and not for personal gain.
-(1952 Code § 1-21-03)
+(Ord.
+53-15, 12-8-2015)

 1-8-4: Disclosure Of Conflicts Of Interest